bbauska/UofM-Intro-CSS3/README.md

   width="40%;" />
 </p>

-All right, so when we talk about margin, I just wanted to throw this slide in even though it doesn&apos;t mesh with a lot of the other things we&apos;ve been necessary talking about.
+<p>All right, so when we talk about margin, I just wanted to throw this
+slide in even though it doesn&apos;t mesh with a lot of the other things we&apos;ve been necessary talking about.
 But it&apos;s because margin is very important for when you want to center elements on a page.
 When we want